vadimturok/products-shop/README.md

 ## General Information
 Product shop with different types of products.
 Wide range of filtering items and searching functionlity.
-Linting and formatting code is provided by custom configutation using Webpack.
+Linting and formatting code is provided by custom configuration using Webpack.

 ## Technologies Used